AVINASH2012/Splunk_app/README.md

 pip install -r requirements.txt

 Access the Application:
-Open your web browser and go to http://localhost:8000/.
+Open your web browser for django and go to  http://localhost:8000/.
+Open browser for react and go to http://localhost:8000/servicesNS/description/.
 ```

 Project Structure
 yourapp/: Contains the Django application code.
 templates/: Includes HTML templates for rendering views.
 static/: Holds static files like stylesheets and scripts.
+react: A fundamental library for building user interfaces with React.
+@splunk/react-ui: Splunk UI component library for creating a consistent and visually appealing interface.

 API Endpoints
 /: Homepage with an overview of available routes.